Last updated: 12/01/2012

 If you are thinking of an aircard instead of a satellite system, or as an alternative to just using WiFi, there are a number of things to consider:

 • Which network provider: ATT and Verizon have the fastest data networks and the most towers.
 Verizon may arguably have the better system, since they are rolling out the 4G broadband faster than ATT, but both are good.
-Under the current roll-out schdule Verizon is saying the ALL towers will be 4G by mid-2013.
+Under the current roll-out schedule Verizon is saying the ALL towers will be 4G by mid-2013.
 While the 4G network is best on Verizon the combination of 3G and 4G on ATT does provide excellent coverage.
 Millenicom, discussed in the 4G section, has excellent 3G and 4G plans through both Verizon and Sprint.
-They are probably the best option for 3G-only data.
 Consider this if you MUST have the best available coverage at all times: a Jetpack on Verizon via WiFiRanger WFRConnect (Millenicom 20 gigabyte service) in COMBINATION with an ATT smartphone with a free hotspot and whatever data plan meets your needs.
 This way you have access to both networks.

 • Which technology: 3G networks are available everywhere at the moment - all carriers support 3G.
 4G is the newer "emerging" technology that allows greater speeds.
 The time has come to buy for 4G, so do not buy anything that is ONLY 3G capable.
 Including amplifiers and antennas.